ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Data

 \subsection{ALMAGAL core catalog}

 \citet{Coletta2025} extracted compact sources in ALMAGAL continuum images using a modified version of the CuTEx photometric package \citep{Molinari2011}.
 The entire catalog of identified compact sources is composed of 6348 objects detected at 5$\sigma$ in 844 clumps.
 The nature of these sources can be assessed by their photometric and physical properties.
 All of these sources have a centrally peaked intensity profile, reflecting the high detection efficiency of the CuTEx algorithm for this morphology and its low sensitivity to extended or flat-profile emission.
 These sources span sizes between $\sim500$ and $\sim5000$\,au and have mean densities greater than 10$^{6}$\,part\,cm$^{-3}$ \citep{Coletta2025}.
-However, most of them fall between 1000 and 2500au in size, see Fig. 13 in \citet{Coletta2025}, with densities ranging from 1.4 to 8$\cdot10^{7}$\,part\,cm$^{-3}$.
-These properties are characteristic of centrally condensed, star-forming cores whose innermost regions have undergone collapse.
+However, most of them have sizes between 1000 and 2500\,au (see Fig. 13 in \citealt{Coletta2025}) and quite high densities between 1.4 to 8$\cdot10^{7}$\,part\,cm$^{-3}$.
+These properties are characteristic of centrally condensed star-forming cores whose innermost regions have undergone collapse.
 Hence, it is probable that a large fraction of the ALMAGAL sources already host at least one protostellar object.
-Following this interpretation, we refer to all sources in the ALMAGAL catalog as "cores" throughout this paper, with the understanding that they likely represent the inner, high-density regions of larger, more extended structures.
+Following this interpretation, we refer to all sources in the ALMAGAL catalog as cores throughout this paper, with the understanding that they likely represent the inner, high-density regions of larger, more extended structures.